Table of Contents

 Upload evidence of completion with renewal applications.

-First-time renewals are exempt from CE except for the COVID Vaccinations if licensed by September 2021.
+First-time renewals are exempt from CE except for the COVID Vaccinations course.

 Methods of compliance include: